shirleyobih1/path-cc.github.io/glossary.md

 ##### [OSG Consortium](https://osg-htc.org)
 A consortium dedicated to the advancement of all of Open Science via the practice of [distributed High Throughput Computing](#distributed-high-throughput-computing-dhtc), and the advancement of its state of the art.

-The OSG Consortium provides a fabric of services, including a software stack, that organization scan use to build dHTC environments
+The OSG Consortium provides a fabric of services, including a software stack, that organization scan use to build dHTC environments.

-- The OSG owns no clusters and pays no staff
+- The OSG owns no clusters and pays no staff.
-- It is coordinates the efforts contributed by projects such as the NSF-funded IRIS-HEP and PATh
+- It is coordinates the efforts contributed by projects such as the NSF-funded IRIS-HEP and PATh.
-- OSG also runs the [Open Science Pool](#open-science-pool-ospool)
+- OSG also runs the [Open Science Pool](#open-science-pool-ospool).

 ##### [HTCondor Software Suite (HTCSS)](https://htcondor.org)
 Provides technologies for creating a dHTC environment.